puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 weight: 22
 sectionnumber: 2.2
 description: >
-  Configure a Spring Boot application based on environment variables.
+  cbl: this seems wrong Configure a Spring Boot application based on environment variables.
 ---

 In this stage we show you how to configure your application.